-- Over 150 universities accept BTEC qualifications for entry on to their courses.
-You do not have to have studies Business at GCSE level for acceptance onto this course. - Studying this subject will give you an insight into working in a Business. - This is useful for anyone interested in setting up their own business or wishing to pursue a career in retail, working with people or advertising. - Further information can be found at https://qualifations.pearson.com/en/home.html
+Over 150 universities accept BTEC qualifications for entry into their courses.
+You do not have to have studied Business at GCSE level for acceptance onto this course.
+Studying this subject will give you an insight into working in a Business.
+This is useful for anyone interested in setting up their own business or wishing to pursue a career in retail, working with people or advertising.
+Further information can be found at https://qualifations.pearson.com/en/home.html Children's Play, Learning and Development (Pearson BTEC) (Level 3) (National Extended Certificate) Leader of Learning // Mrs L Booth Examination Board & Syllabus // Pearson BTEC Level 3 National Extended Certificate in Children's Play, Learning and Development. .....